ShailavMalik/Termux_android/README.md

 # Termux_android
-This repository is created to understand the use of termu mobile
+This repository is created by using termux in android